jbg469/GIftcard-Processing-Mobile/Report/jbg469-AppSec-Lab4.md

 # 3 Oops!
 Was that card yours?

  There is a flaw in the app that allows us to spend other peoples card by simply editing the HTTP request.
 If we capture the traffic we can see that cards are created with a cronologically predictable id.
 There is no mitigation preventing someone from intercepting a request changing a value and using a giftcard that's not yours.
+The only other idetifier is the session token.

 <img width="1690" alt="Screen Shot 2022-05-11 at 6 38 42 PM" src="https://user-images.githubusercontent.com/72175659/167960449-0ae612e2-f3ac-4d86-8c5f-44aad84d9c2b.png">